saptak/spark/6-spark-with-scala.md

 ```
 ![](https://www.dropbox.com/s/elzn77ewphy8eir/Screenshot%202015-06-08%2008.10.58.png?dl=1)

-Now that we’ve launched the Spark shell, more JVMs have been instantiated to support the Shell, namely the SparkSubmit and CoarseGrainedExecutorBackend.
+When we launched the Spark shell, more JVMs has been instantiated to support the Shell, namely the SparkSubmit and CoarseGrainedExecutorBackend.

-The SparkSubmit is the driver for our 'Spark shell' application and the CoarseGrainedExecutorBackend is the Executor running to support our application.
+The SparkSubmit is the driver for the 'Spark shell' application and the CoarseGrainedExecutorBackend is the Executor running to support our application.

 You can always exit the Spark shell by pressing `CTRL+D`.

-Next, let's get some data into the Sandbox by copy-pasting the following into a new file called _littlelog.csv,_ and then save it on your sandbox in the hdfs home directory:
+Next, let's get some data into the Sandbox by copy-pasting the following into a new file called `littlelog.csv`, and then save it on your sandbox in the hdfs `/tmp` directory:

     20120315 01:17:06,99.122.210.248,[http://www.acme.com/SH55126545/VD55170364,{7AAB8415-E803-3C5D-7100-E362D7F67CA7},homestead,fl,usa](http://www.acme.com/SH55126545/VD55170364,{7AAB8415-E803-3C5D-7100-E362D7F67CA7},homestead,fl,usa)